Copyright OTT-JAX

 axis: the axis (int) or tuple of ints on which to apply the operator.
 If

-several axes are passed the operator, those are merged as a single
+several axes are passed to the operator, those are merged as a single

 dimension.